-Directed library research and readings in Athletic Training (AT), Exercise Science (EX), Sport Management-Diving Industry (MD), and Sport Management-Golf Industry (GI) to prepare for certification examinations.
+Directed library research and readings in Athletic Training (AT), Exercise Physiology (EX), Sport Management-Diving Industry (MD), and Sport Management(SM) to prepare for certification examinations.
 In Physical Education this course will involve a reading specialist teaching strategies for developing students' reading abilities in Physical Education content, with a focus on the instructional materials and methods for teaching vocabulary, comprehension, and text learning experiences.
-Prerequisite for AT, EX, and MD: Prior approval of Department Chair and Dean.
+Prerequisite: Prior approval of Department Chair and Dean.